pvsagar/HackerEarth/README.md

 # HackerRank
-Various HackerRank related problems and solutions
+Various HackerRank related problems and solutions in Python 3.x